 Each October, Texas Archeology Month (TAM) celebrates the spirit of discovery.
 Numerous organizations and institutions around the state host public events during October in observance of TAM.
 The THC compiles TAM event information and produces the TAM Calendar, which is posted on the THC website.

 Protection, preservation, and investigation of historic shipwrecks in all state-owned waters of Texas.
 The State Marine Archeologist maintains an ever increasing inventory of wrecks, investigates known wrecks and reviews development projects in state waters for possible impact to historic shipwrecks.

-For decades, Texas landowners have worked with the THC to preserve important sites all over the state.
-THC recognizes these landowners who protect historic places from frontier forts to prehistoric hunting camps with a Historic Texas Lands Plaque.
+For decades, Texas landowners have worked with the THC to preserve important sites throughout the state.
+The THC recognizes these landowners who protect historic places—from frontier forts to prehistoric hunting camps—with a Historic Texas Lands Plaque.